allenai/dolma/README.md

     --processes 2
 ```

 This command will run the `random_number_v1` tagger on all documents in the specified S3 paths.
-The results will be written to the `s3://ai2-llm/pretraining-data/sources/common-crawl/test/v0/attributes/sample` and `s3://ai2-llm/pretraining-data/sources/common-crawl/test/v1/attributes/sample` paths.
+The results will be written to the `s3://ai2-llm/pretraining-data/sources/common-crawl/test/v0/attributes/sample` and `s3://ai2-llm/pretraining-data/sources/common-crawl/test/v1/attributes/sample` paths, unless alternatives are specified by the `--destination` flag.

 ### `dolma dedupe`